Woman loses toe inside Las Vegas Strip hotel room after she tells man $200 is 'not enough': police

-Las Vegas Metro police arrested Oyefeso Durotimijesu, 35, on a charge of mayhem, records showed.
+Las Vegas Metro police arrested Oyefeso Durotimijesu, 35, on a charge of mayhem, records show.

 On Monday, Sept.
 4, a Metro police officer responded to the MGM Grand on the Las Vegas Strip for a report of a woman missing part of her toe, documents said.
 Hotel security detained Durotimijesu while the injured woman was brought to a hospital.